-The Locomotor course primarily focuses on the anatomy of the limbs and peripheral nervous system and the physiology and pathology of the locomotor system.
-The course is composed of four main themes: Bones & Joints, Movement & Exercise, Communication and Trauma.
-Each theme will introduce students to a range of integrated basic science and clinical disciplines related to these topics
+The Locomotor module primarily focuses on the anatomy of the limbs and peripheral nervous system and the physiology and pathology of the locomotor system.
+The course is composed of four weeks which will introduce students to a range of integrated basic and social sciences and clinical disciplines.

 Aims and Objectives